MaxTheComputerer/sonicpi-metre/README.md

 This is a Ruby gem for [Sonic Pi](https://sonic-pi.net/) which adds functionality for musical metre and probabilistic micro-timing.
 This is an alternative way of playing music to using Sonic Pi's typical `play` and `sleep` commands.
 The implementation of metre has been designed to be very generalisable to allow almost any metrical hierarchy to be represented.

-For more details about this project and its implementation, see the [bibliography](#bibliography).
 The Ruby gem can be found on [RubyGems](https://rubygems.org/gems/sonicpi-metre).